Peer Assisted Recovery Virtual Bootcamp

 After a night of binge drinking and poor choices at a series of underage drinking parties, Kathi’s 17-year old daughter Taylor, wandered away alone in the woods, and drowned in only two feet of water.
 They found her 3 days later.

 Two months later, Kathy started sharing Taylor’s story with students and parents in the hopes that her message would enlighten others about the dangers of underage drinking and poor choices.
-Passionate about reaching hearts and minds, she simply shared what happened that night, how it could have been prevented and how Taylor’s death has affected her family, Taylor’s friends, and the community.
+Passionate about reaching hearts and minds, she simply shares what happened that night, how it could have been prevented and how Taylor’s death has affected her family, Taylor’s friends, and the community.
 Students and parents leave Kathi’s presentation feeling like it was their friend or daughter that was lost that fateful night.
-Her presentation foes far beyond binge drinking, underage drinking, and poor choices!
+Her presentation goes far beyond binge drinking, underage drinking, and poor choices!
 Each audience member will take away something different.

 Kathy has made it her mission in life to spread Taylor’s Message.
 Kathi’s presentation is heart-wrenching but ends with an inspiration message of hope, love and a newfound power for students to deal with peer pressure and tough choices they face every day.
 Her honesty, openness, and heartfelt message is packed with powerful take-aways and is a presentation that will not be soon forgotten.